pehrs/vscode-go2dot-view/README.md

 This plugin adds an action "GO: view package" that will generate an image of the package for the currently open golang file.

-To run the action: Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
+To run the action: Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter:

-"GO: view package"
+`"GO: view package"`

 ## Requirements